Panlord/game-power-down/ProjectDocument.md

     float z = Input.GetAxis("Vertical") * (isRunning ?
 RunningSpeed : WalkingSpeed);
 ```

+The other input buttons were done through the old Input Manager.
+This allowed me to only write the input once instead of having to write a separate version for kb+m and gamepad.

 ### PS4 Dualshock Controls
 - Left joystick: player movement
 - Right joystick: camera look